cedricwalter/joomla-packager/README.md

 Modules
 * 1. Code is located in /modules/mod_${xxxxx} and self contained
-* 2. Languages files are optionnal but if they exist are located at /language/xx-yy/mod_${xxxxx}.ini /language/xx-yy/mod_${xxxxx}.sys.ini
+* 2. Languages files are optional but if they exist are located at /language/xx-yy/mod_${xxxxx}.ini /language/xx-yy/mod_${xxxxx}.sys.ini
 * 3. Media files (css,js,images) are optionnal but if they exist are located at /media/mod_${xxxxx}
 * 4. name of zip files as follow:
  * mod_{yourextension1}.zip

 Plugins
 * 1. Code is located in /plugins/${type}/${xxxxx} and self contained
-* 2. Languages files are optionnal but if they exist are located at /plugins/${type}/${xxxxx}/language/ or anywhere else in directory at step 1.
+* 2. Languages files are optional but if they exist are located at /plugins/${type}/${xxxxx}/language/ or anywhere else in directory at step 1.
 * 3. Media files (css,js,images) are optionnal but if they exist are located at /media/plg_${type}_${xxxxx}
 * 4. name of zip files as follow:
  * plg_${type}_{yourextension}.zip

 Components
 * 1. Code is located in /administrator/components/${xxxxx} and /components/${xxxxx} and is self contained
-* 2. Languages files are optionnal but if they exist are located at /administrator/language/xx-yy/${xxxxx}.ini and /language/xx-yy/${xxxxx}.ini and
+* 2. Languages files are optional but if they exist are located at /administrator/language/xx-yy/${xxxxx}.ini and /language/xx-yy/${xxxxx}.ini and
 * 3. Media files (css,js,images) are optionnal but if they exist are located at /media/${xxxxx}

 Packages